Bazzini - Kitchen Nightmares Update - Open or Closed?

 Gordon asks if there is dessert.

-He comments that the cake is delicious and was made with passion by Sharyn, the pastry chef.
+He comments that the cake is clearly made with passion.

 Gordon meets with Paul and Leslie after the meal.